lowcodelounge/pod-force/README.md

-# Pod Force
-Launch your personal podcast player with open-source, forever-free web tech
+# Got the need for feeds?
+Don’t let Big Tech come between you and your favorite podcasters.
+Launch your personal podcast player in minutes with open-source, forever-free web tech.

-## About this project

-I created Pod Force so Big Tech could no longer come between me and my favorite podcasters.
-While it's certainly possible and probably advisable to build a fully interactive web app to do this, I realized I could get 90% of what I needed with a static site using jekyll-import to grab the podcast content.
-Special thanks to ChatGPT for helping me figure out the Ruby and Javascript bits.
+**Pod Force** is a podcast player web app template anyone can use to subscribe and listen to their favorite podcasts.
+Simply copy the template, add your subs, and publish!
+The Jekyll static site generator builds a site you can take anywhere, or host right here on GitHub Pages.
+No authoritarian app ecosystem — just you and your pods.

 ## How to use this template